dpw1/ezgram/README.md

 To play it safe, we recommend not following or un-following more than 80 accounts per day.
 Make sure you have at least 40 seconds of delay between actions.

-You're more than welcome to play around with these numbers and see what works best for you, but kindly be mindful that this can potentially result in timeouts, bans or shadow bans.
+You're more than welcome to play around with these numbers and see what works best for you, but kindly be mindful that this can potentially result in timeouts, bans and/or shadow bans.

 3. Feedback